Dear reader of ADxS.org, please excuse the disruption.

 People have varying degrees of sensitivity to stimuli.3 The term high sensitivity, which we used in the past and by which we inaccurately meant heightened sensitivity, is correctly a construct from Aron, which also includes a different form of perceptual processing in addition to heightened sensitivity.
 Research on this is still in its infancy and awaits greater methodological precision.
 Nevertheless, there is increasingly good evidence that high sensitivity is a construct that differs from other temperament and personality constructs.45 We use the term heightened sensitivity in the following, also to avoid any unconscious confusion between hypersensitivity and high sensitivity.

-Studies have shown that people with ADHD are more likely to be hypersensitive to sensory stimuli and may have difficulty distinguishing between relevant and irrelevant stimuli.
+Research has shown that people with ADHD are more likely to be hypersensitive to sensory stimuli and may have difficulty distinguishing between relevant and irrelevant stimuli.
 In ADHD, the ability to make tactile discriminations is impaired.
-This means that people with ADHD have difficulty distinguishing between different tactile stimuli.
+This means that people with ADHD have difficulty distinguishing between different touch stimuli.

 There is a connection between increased sensitivity and creativity.
 People with heightened sensitivity often recover better when they are alone.
 They also react more strongly to environmental influences and can be traumatized more easily.